Find the best mountain bike clipless pedals. Including what to look for when buying the new breed of bigger platform

-What to look for with mountain bike clipless pedals:
+What to look for with mountain bike clipless/clip-in pedals:

 The cleat is the physical link between pedal and shoe.
 Normally made of steel or brass alloy, all mountain bike cleats use a two-bolt design to attach them to the shoe.
 They have special shaping to enable them to engage with the pedal mechanism.
 Many cleats are based on Shimano’s original SPD design and are cross-compatible.
-But some brands such as Crank Brothers use a specific, unique design.
+But some brands, such as Crankbrothers, use a specific, unique design.
+Brass cleats will wear out faster than steel ones.

 This is how much force it takes to release your foot from the mechanism.
-Most of the pedals on test allow for some form of adjustment to make them easier to release or less likely to unclip accidentally.
-On pedals such as Crank Brothers, with its twin-bar mechanism, tension cannot be adjusted.
-In this case, release angle can be mounting the cleats on different sides.
+Most of the pedals on test allow for some form of spring tension adjustment to alter the force needed to clip and unclip.
+On pedals such as Crankbrothers, with its twin-bar mechanism, tension cannot be adjusted.

 The bigger the platform around the clip mechanism, the better the foot support.
 A larger platform will give you somewhere to rest your foot if unclipped, especially on a technical section of trail.
 A larger contact patch will also make pedalling more efficient and much more comfortable, especially with softer soled trail shoes.